The Girls’ Guide to Backpacking in New Zealand

 First thing’s first, you need to be able to carry what you pack.
-In New Zealand, it’s not essential to carry a backpack as opposed to a wheel suitcase.
+In New Zealand, it’s not essential to carry a backpack as opposed to a wheeled suitcase.
 However, for those who want to go on multi-day hikes or travel and stay in places outside of cities where tar-sealed ground is lacking, then using a backpack is the way to go.
 We go through a full list of pros and cons in Backpack Vs Suitcase: Which should you take to New Zealand.

 If you opt for a backpack, make sure it’s not too big.
 Anything over 70L is too much.
 Somewhere between 50-60L is enough to fit the essentials and be able to carry it.
 See what to look for when choosing a backpack in How to Choose a Good Backpack.